Reentrance picoCTF 2026 Solution

 Learn more

 The attacker contract leans on Solidity's receive() fallback.
-When VulnBank.withdraw() sends ETH to the attacker via .call or .transfer, the EVM hands execution to receive() before withdraw() finishes. receive() calls back into withdraw(), which still sees the un-decremented balance.
+When VulnBank.withdraw() sends ETH to the attacker via .call, the EVM hands execution to receive() before withdraw() finishes. receive() calls back into withdraw(), which still sees the un-decremented balance.

 The if (address(target).balance >= attackAmount) guard bounds recursion.
 Each nested withdraw drains attackAmount from the target.
 Once the target's balance drops below attackAmount, the next iteration would fail the bank's own balance check (or revert on transfer), so we stop early.
 The recursion depth is target_balance / attackAmount, capped well under the EVM's ~1024-frame call stack limit.